Home / Services / Air Quality / GHG Inventories, Footprints, and Plans

 Many businesses already publicly disclose their GHG emissions using internationally accepted accounting protocols.
 Some of these businesses are requiring their suppliers and customers to provide Scope 1, 2, and 3 GHG emissions data as part of their business disclosures.
 Consumers and the public are increasingly advocating for greater transparency in corporate GHG emissions and GHG reduction efforts, emphasizing the growing importance of this issue in today’s business climate.

-Yorke has experience developing GHG emissions inventories and reports for deliverables including:
+Yorke has experience developing GHG emissions inventories and associated reports, including:

 • Corporate carbon footprints using United States Environmental Protection Agency (U.S. EPA) and World Resource Institute GHG protocols and Intergovernmental Panel on Climate Change (IPCC) Standards;